Most of Wall Street dips, but tech gains keep S&P 500 steady

 NEW YORK (AP) — Most stocks are falling on Wall Street Thursday following some discouraging data about the economy, but more gains for tech stocks are keeping the S&P 500 close to its record level.

-The benchmark index was virtually unchanged about an hour into trading, after wiping out an earlier 0.6% loss.
-The Dow Jones Industrial Average was down 14 points, or 0.1%, at 27,678, as of 10:32 a.m.
-Eastern time, after nearly eliminating its earlier loss of 166 points, while the strength for tech stocks had the Nasdaq composite up 0.3%.
+The benchmark index was flipping between small gains and losses in midday trading, after coming back from an earlier 0.6% loss during the morning.
+It was up 0.1%, as of 11:42 a.m.
+Eastern time, while the Dow Jones Industrial Average was down 3 points, or less than 0.1%, at 27,689.
+The strength for tech stocks, meanwhile, had the Nasdaq composite up 0.6%.

 The initial move for stocks, along with Treasury yields, was downward after a report showed that slightly more than 1.1 million U.S. workers applied for unemployment benefits last week.
 That's up from 971,000 the prior week and an indication that the pace of improvements for layoffs may be stalling.